Do you want to treat your Lumbar Disc Deformation safely and effectively?

 Facts & Statistics on Backpain

-Back pain is an old and common medical problem affecting 8 in 10 people.
+Back pain is an old and common medical problem that is said to affect 8 in 10 people.
 That is 80% of the population.
-Treated as a disability, in the UK, back pain alone accounts for 11% of total disability.
+Treated as a disability, in the UK, back pain alone accounts for 11% of total disabilities.

-Acute and Chronic are two main classifications for back pain.
-If you experience sudden back pain that only lasts for a few days it is Acute back pain.
-If pain lasts for more than 3 months then it is chronic back pain.
-As a general rule of thumb, it is probably wise to visit a doctor if the pain does not resolve itself in 3 days.
+Acute and chronic are two main classifications for back pain.
+If you experience sudden back pain that only lasts for a few days, that is acute back pain.
+If the pain lasts for more than 3 months, then it is chronic back pain.
+As a general rule of thumb, it is probably wise to visit a doctor if the pain does not resolve itself within 3 days.

 Treatment for back pain largely depends on the area and the problem causing reason.
-One of the causes for pain in the lumbar region (lower back region) is disc deformation.
+One of the causes for pain is disc deformation, which can occur in all three regions of the spine (lumbar, thoracic and cervical spine), but it occurs most often in the lumbar region (lower back region).

 Back Anatomy & Lumbar Disc Deformation

 The back, other than providing support to the body, houses and protects the spinal cord.
-The back is made up of many different structures but we will mainly focus on the spinal column.
-The spinal column is a stack of vertebrae.
+The back is made up of many different structures, but we will mainly focus on the spinal column.
+The spinal column is made up of a stack of vertebrae, with intervertebral discs in-between each vertebra.
 The discs exist to provide cushion and shock absorption to the column.

-There are a number of conditions targeting these discs in the lumbar region such herniated disc, bulging disc, disc deformation etc. These conditions can arise due to bad posture, obesity, smoking or simple ageing among others.
+There are a number of conditions targeting intervertebral human discs in the lumbar region such herniated disc, bulging disc, degenerative disc disease, general disc deformation etc. These conditions can arise due to bad posture, obesity, smoking or simple ageing among others.
+Aging especially can lead to slow deformation of the discs.

 Treatment & The Lumbar Belt

-There are a number of treatments for degenerative disc which range from least invasive to most invasive some of them are:
+There are a number of treatments for disc deformation, and they can differ based on the location where disc degeneration has occurred.
+For example, cervical discs may be treated differently from lumbar discs.
+Treatments can also range from least invasive to most invasive.
+Some of them are:

-If you are looking to treat degenerative discs then these methods are sure to help you but if you would like to opt for a more optimal method then be sure to look at the Backrack Lumbar Belt.
+If you are looking to treat deformed discs, regardless of the condition that affected them, then these methods are sure to help you, but if you would like to opt for a more optimal method, be sure to look at the Backrack Lumbar Belt instead.

 Backrack Lumbar Support Belt